An engraving showing the plans of the castle of the city of Milan with a short caption

 Description

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that have a defined character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that have a specific character and soul.
 It’s a nod to history, creation, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 There are many different styles characterizing antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
 Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+Everything originated from Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.

 Attributes / Details